logo

 WHO and France Launch New Initiatives for One Health Action

-On World Health Day, global leaders convened in France for a significant "One Health Summit," where the World Health Organization (WHO) and its partners unveiled a series of new, tangible actions aimed at enhancing the protection of people, animals, and the planet against future health crises.
+On World Health Day, global leaders convened in France for a landmark 'One Health Summit,' during which the World Health Organization (WHO) and its partners unveiled a new series of concrete actions aimed at better safeguarding people, animals, and the planet from future health crises.

-Hosted by France, the Summit signifies a significant advancement in translating the One Health approach—which acknowledges the deep interconnections between human health, animal health, and the environment—into practical action.
-This year's World Health Day theme, "Together for health.
-Stand with science," established the framework for the announcements made.
+Hosted by France, the Summit represents a significant advancement in implementing the One Health approach, which acknowledges the deep interconnections between human health, animal health, and the environment.
+This year’s theme for World Health Day, 'Together for health.
+Stand with science,' set the tone for the announcements.

-To prevent the next crisis before it starts, the WHO and global partners are enhancing the One Health approach, which unites experts from health, agriculture, environment, and science to identify risks sooner and respond more quickly.
+To prevent the next crisis before it begins, the WHO and global partners are enhancing the One Health approach, which unites experts from health, agriculture, environment, and science to identify risks earlier and respond more swiftly.

-As the host of the One Health Summit, France reiterated its leadership and dedication to promoting One Health, advocating for international collaboration, fostering global scientific partnerships, and driving practical solutions forward.
+As host of the One Health Summit, France reaffirmed its leadership and commitment to advancing One Health by promoting international cooperation, fostering global scientific partnerships, and catalyzing practical solutions.

-Bringing together Heads of State, ministers, experts, and policy-makers, the Summit highlighted how coordinated efforts strengthen international dialogue and mobilize public and private partners for the common goal.
-The outcomes of the Summit will inform ongoing international discussions – including the G7 – on preparedness and coordinated responses to health threats at the human, animal, and ecosystem interface.
+Bringing together heads of state, ministers, experts, and policymakers, the summit emphasized how coordinated efforts enhance international dialogue and mobilize public and private partners toward a common goal.
+The outcomes of the summit will inform ongoing international discussions—such as those within the G7—regarding preparedness and coordinated responses to health threats at the interface of humans, animals, and ecosystems.

-Joining forces with global partners, WHO has outlined the following specific actions:
+Joining forces with global partners, the WHO has outlined the following specific actions:

 WHO is planning to launch a new Global Network of One Health Institutions to achieve the goals of the One Health Joint Plan of Action and will invite the Quadripartite partners to participate.

-WHO, the World Organisation for Animal Health, and the Institut Pasteur have launched a renewed global initiative aimed at eliminating dog-mediated human rabies deaths by 2030.
-This disease currently claims the lives of nearly 60,000 people each year, many of whom are children.
-The initiative, led by countries where the disease is endemic, will enhance and strengthen political commitment along with community-based surveillance and research.
-It will utilize rabies elimination as a model to bolster broader One Health surveillance and preparedness systems.
+WHO, the World Organisation for Animal Health, and the Institut Pasteur have launched a renewed global initiative aimed at eradicating dog-mediated human rabies deaths by 2030.
+This disease continues to take the lives of nearly 60,000 people annually, with many victims being children.
+The initiative, headed by countries where the disease is endemic, will focus on enhancing political commitment, implementing community-based surveillance, and advancing research.
+It will use rabies elimination as a framework to improve broader One Health surveillance and preparedness systems.

-WHO and Quadripartite partners have introduced a new Strategic Framework for Collaboration on avian influenza.
-This framework enhances coordination in areas such as surveillance, risk assessment, preparedness, and response.
-It assists countries in moving from fragmented efforts to a cohesive One Health strategy, which tackles the broader effects of avian influenza on public health, food security, livelihoods, and biodiversity.
+WHO and Quadripartite partners have presented a new Strategic Framework for Collaboration on avian influenza.
+This framework enhances coordination on surveillance, risk assessment, preparedness, and response, enabling countries to transition from fragmented actions to a cohesive One Health strategy.
+It addresses the broader impacts of avian influenza on public health, food security, livelihoods, and biodiversity.

-WHO is also assuming the Chairmanship of the Quadripartite collaboration, taking on an enhanced leadership role for coordinated global action alongside FAO, WOAH, and UNEP.
-Under WHO's Chairmanship, the Quadripartite partnership will prioritize delivering measurable impact at the country level, streamlining governance, and aligning efforts around a focused set of high-impact priorities, while further strengthening advocacy, norm-setting, and evidence generation.
+WHO is also taking on the Chairmanship of the Quadripartite collaboration, enhancing its leadership role for coordinated global action alongside FAO, WOAH, and UNEP.
+Under WHO’s Chairmanship, the Quadripartite partnership will focus on achieving measurable impact at the country level, streamlining governance, and aligning efforts around a targeted set of high-impact priorities, while further strengthening advocacy, norm-setting, and evidence generation.

-Alongside the Summit, the WHO is launching its first Global Forum of WHO Collaborating Centres (CCs), which will be held from April 7 to 9.
-The Forum is gathering high-level representatives, including the Minister of Health of France, ministers from Germany, Indonesia, and South Africa, as well as the Vice-Minister of Health of Japan, together with over 800 WHO CCs from more than 80 countries.
+Alongside the Summit, the WHO is launching its first Global Forum of WHO Collaborating Centres (CCs), which will take place from April 7 to 9.
+The Forum is gathering high-level representatives, including the Minister of Health of France, as well as ministers from Germany, Indonesia, and South Africa, along with more than 800 WHO CCs from over 80 countries.

-The Global Forum will act as a progressive platform to enhance collaboration among prominent academic and research institutions around the world, fostering scientific innovation, facilitating data sharing, coordinating research efforts, and building capacity.
+The Global Forum will act as a progressive platform to enhance collaboration among prominent academic and research institutions globally, fostering scientific innovation, data-sharing, coordinated research, and capacity building.

-Both the One Health Summit and the Global Forum of WHO Collaborating Centres convey a clear message: addressing the complex health challenges of today requires enhanced multilateral cooperation, increased investment in science, and ongoing efforts to implement the One Health approach into tangible action both globally and locally.
+Both the One Health Summit and the Global Forum of WHO Collaborating Centres convey a clear message: addressing the complex health challenges of today requires enhanced multilateral cooperation, increased investment in science, and ongoing efforts to implement the One Health approach into tangible actions at both global and local levels.

 Editor’s note

-On 9 April 2026, a correction was made to the first sentence of the paragraph beginning "A new global network of institutions on One Health."
+On April 9, 2026, a correction was made to the first sentence of the paragraph beginning with 'A new global network of institutions on One Health.'
 It now reads as follows:

 #public health